Knowles (KN) Receives a Buy from Susquehanna

-In a report issued on July 16, Christopher Rolland from Susquehanna maintained a Buy rating on Knowles (KN), with a price target of $17.00.
-The company’s shares closed last Thursday at $15.14.
+Susquehanna analyst Christopher Rolland maintained a Buy rating on Knowles (KN) on July 20 and set a price target of $17.00.
+The company’s shares closed last Monday at $14.70.

 See today’s analyst top recommended stocks >>